Ambulance (2022 film)

-Ambulance is a 2022 American action thriller co-produced and directed by Michael Bay and written by Chris Fedak.
-A co-production between New Republic Pictures, Endeavor Content, Project X Entertainment, and Bay Films, it is a remake of the 2005 Danish film of the same name.
-It stars Jake Gyllenhaal and Yahya Abdul-Mateen II as adoptive brothers who hijack an ambulance after robbing a bank and take a paramedic (Eiza González) and a police officer (Jackson White) hostage.
+Ambulance is a 2022 American action thriller film directed by Michael Bay.
+It is a remake of the 2005 Danish film.
+It stars Jake Gyllenhaal and Yahya Abdul-Mateen II as adoptive brothers who hijack an ambulance after robbing a bank and take a paramedic (Eiza González) and an injured police officer (Jackson White) hostage.

 The film was first announced in 2015 and went through several crew changes.
-In 2020, Bay came on board to direct after the COVID-19 pandemic disrupted his plans to shoot a different movie.
+In 2020, Bay came on board to direct after the COVID-19 pandemic disrupted his plans to shoot a different film.
 Filming took place in Los Angeles, in the midst of the pandemic, with cinematographer Roberto De Angelis.
-During post-production, the film was edited by Pietro Scalia and the score was composed by Lorne Balfe.
+The score was composed by Lorne Balfe.

-Ambulance was theatrically released in some international territories on March 16 and in the United States by Universal Pictures on April 8, 2022.
-The film underperformed at the box office, grossing approximately $52 million worldwide on a budget of $40 million.
-While the story drew some polarized responses, Ambulance received praise for the performances, Bay's direction, and the action sequences.
-The film found significant success on Netflix and has been reappraised by fans and critics which gave it a cult following.
+Ambulance was released in the United States on April 8, 2022, by Universal Pictures.
+The film underperformed at the box office, grossing $52 million on a budget of $40 million.
+It received mixed reviews from critics, with some praise for Gyllenhaal's performance and the action sequences.